Client means a legal person using Unicount Services.

 You also have the right to lodge a complaint with the Estonian data protection authority (Andmekaitse Inspektsioon www.aki.ee, Väike-Ameerika 19, 10129 Tallinn) if you think that Unicount’s processing of your Personal Data infringes on your rights.

-Unicount will provide you with requested information or will adopt requested measure as soon as possible but no later than thirty (30) calendar days after your request has been lodged.
-If Unicount finds that your request is not lawful, Unicount will notify You as soon as possible but no later that thirty (30) calendar days after your request has been lodged.
+Unicount will provide you with the requested information or will adopt the requested measure as soon as possible but no later than thirty (30) calendar days after your request has been lodged.
+If Unicount finds that your request is not lawful, Unicount will notify You as soon as possible but no later than thirty (30) calendar days after your request has been lodged.

-If the fulfilling of your request is complicated Unicount has the right to extend before mentioned period to sixty (60) calendar days.
+If the fulfilment of your request is complicated Unicount has the right to extend before mentioned period to sixty (60) calendar days.